 The Board is divided into three (3) classes designated as Class I, Class II and Class III, respectively.
 At the 2023 annual general meeting, the term of office of the Class I directors shall expire and Class I directors are to be elected for a full term of three (3) years.
 At the 2024 annual general meeting, the term of office of the Class II directors shall expire and Class II directors shall be elected for a full term of three (3) years.
+At the 2025 annual general meeting, the term of office of the Class III directors shall expire and Class III directors shall be elected for a full term of three (3) years.
 At the 2025 annual general meeting, the term of office of the Class III directors shall expire and Class III directors are to be elected for a full term of three (3) years.
-At each succeeding annual general meeting, the directors are to be elected for a full term of three (3) years to succeed the directors of the class whose terms expire at such annual general meeting.
+At each succeeding annual general meeting, the directors are to be elected for a full term of three (3) years of the class whose terms expire at such annual general meeting.
 No decrease in the number of our directors constituting the directors is to shorten the term of any incumbent director.